-One of the biggest and best investments in me and my business, was joining a mastermind in June 2014.
-As I’ve shared before, my business has evolved since I started in 2012.
-The biggest change took place between September 2014 and January 2015.
-I completely TRANSFORMED my business in those four months.
+One of the biggest and best investments in me and my business, was joining my first mastermind in June 2014.
+My business has evolved since I started in 2012.
+The biggest change took place between September 2014 and January 2015 when I completely TRANSFORMED my business in those four months.

 How did I achieve such success so quickly … much of the credit goes to being part of a successful peer group of women in business, my mastermind group.
-We are still together today – with me organising and facilitating our full day sessions.
+The original group still meets to this day, with me organising and facilitating our full day sessions.

 The truth is …overnight success is very rarely ‘overnight’.
 Behind every overnight success, there are 100s and 100s of hours of hard work and graft that lead to that ‘overnight’ success.
 So many women in business feel, sometimes for months and even years, that they are ‘on the tipping point‘.

 I certainly credit much of my success today to my business mastermind group: several appearances on Sky News; publication in City AM, The Mirror, Evening Standard, appearances on BBC Radio, Finalised in The Coach Academy Life Coach of the Year … and so much more.